gt-cs3220-23fall/cs3220-labs/lab2/README.md

 This lab is a continuation of lab #1.
 In this project, you will implement a branch predictor for your RISC-V CPU.
 If your RISC-V CPU fails to pass all testcaese in lab1, you should work on top of the reference solution for lab #1 from the TAs.

 ## Part 1: Baseline Branch Predictor (60 points):

+[Zhifan: Added more detailed description for g-share predictor]

 In this design, you will add a baseline branch predictor and a branch target buffer to your pipeline.

 The baseline branch predictor uses a G-share branch predictor (Before Releasing: refer to the speicific slides page):